360 Reporting: Data Guide

 Commitment Potential Change Order Request | ||

-Status | ||
+Commitments Line Item | ||

-Type | ||
+Commitments Change Order1,2 | ||

-Directory | Company Global Inusrance | All Companies |
+Directory | Company (Vendor)1 | All Companies 1 ERP status fields available with ERP Integrations |

 Company Project Insurance | ||

-ERP | ERP Job Costs Summary | Companies with an ERP Integration |
+ERP Integrations | ERP Job Costs Summary | All Companies with Financial Management ![]() |

-ERP Status Fields are Available in Multiple Objects2 | ||
+ERP Status Fields are Available in Multiple Objects 2 | ||

-Owner Invoices | ||
+Owner Invoice Line Item | ||

-Payments | Contract Compliance | Companies with access to Payments |
+Payments | Contract Compliance | All Companies with Financial Management ![]() |

 Disbursement | ||